Add Configuration Settings

 - Open up

-and add a value to the Config struct. - Choose the data type.
+src/config/config.goand add a value to the Config struct. - Choose the data type.
 In most cases a primitive is fine: string, int, float64, etc.

-- Decide if the value should be pulled directly from the settings file or if you need to massage data manually.
-The former is usually the best option, but not always possible.
+settingsfile or if you need to massage data manually.
+The former is usually the best option, but not always possible. - If the value is pulled directly from

-- At a minimum you must define which settings value will populate the Go
+settings, set up the struct tags:- At a minimum you must define which

-file’s “GHOSTSCRIPT” value is to be used. - If you want validation, use a “type” struct tag, e.g., the “Webroot”
+settingsvalue will populate the Go config structure; e.g., theconfig.Ghostscriptvalue specifiessetting:"GHOSTSCRIPT"in the struct tag, telling us thesettingsfile’s “GHOSTSCRIPT” value is to be used. - If you want validation, use a “type” struct tag, e.g., the “Webroot”

 setting uses

-to specify that the value must be a valid URL.
+type:"url"to specify that the value must be a valid URL.

-- At a minimum you must define which settings value will populate the Go
+- At a minimum you must define which

-- If the value is not directly pulled from settings, modify
+- If the value is not directly pulled from

-to read the raw setting and set the config field accordingly. - Open
+settings, modifyParse()to read the raw setting and set the config field accordingly. - Open

-and add the setting with some documentation (bash-style comments) explaning what it does and how it should be used.
+settings-exampleand add the setting with some documentation (bash-style comments) explaning what it does and how it should be used.
 When you can, make sure the default “just works” with a standard docker setup.

 Notes: